pingcap/docs/tidb-cloud/changefeed-overview.md

     - MySQL sink: **MySQL Connection** and **Table Filter**.
     - Kafka sink: all configurations.

-4. After editing the configuration, click **Action...** > **Resume** to resume the corresponding changefeed.
+4. After editing the configuration, click **...** > **Resume** to resume the corresponding changefeed.

 ## Query TiCDC RCUs

 1. Navigate to the **Changefeed** tab of a cluster.
-2. You can see the current TiCDC Replication Capacity Units (RCUs) in the upper-right corner of the page.
+2. You can see the current TiCDC Replication Capacity Units (RCUs) in the upper-left corner of the page.

 ## Changefeed billing